git/git.github.io/SoC-2016-Org-Application.md

 ## How many potential mentors have agreed to mentor this year?

-We have 3 potential mentors this year.
-This is a smaller number than in previous years, and we expect to take a correspondingly smaller number of projects (probably only 1 or 2).
+We have 5 potential mentors this year.
+This is a smaller number than in previous years, and we expect to take a correspondingly smaller number of projects (probably only 2).

 All mentors are volunteers for the specific projects that they can contribute the most to (i.e., ones that meet their interests and